List of Shaman King characters: Hao's other followers

-Known as "Damayaji (ダマヤジ)", Kouji Yamada is a shaman who dies at the hands of his teammate, Boris Tepes, when his blood is drained and regarded as one of the weakest members of Hao's followers.
-After his death, his blood is used to power Boris' Over Soul.
-Before meeting Hao, he had been a photographer of ancient ruins and monuments though his only ability had been to photograph ghosts; Hao appreciated that Damayaji cared about the beauty of nature and recruited him.
+Known as "Damayaji (ダマヤジ)" and bfore meeting Hao, he had been a photographer of ancient ruins and monuments though his only ability had been to photograph ghosts.
+Hao appreciated that Damayaji cared about the beauty of nature and recruited him.
 He does not like unnecessary cruelty and enjoyed drinking and eating king crab.
-Because he happens to resemble a hermit crab, he got along well with his guardian ghost, the nature spirit of a red king crab, and they both went to the afterlife soon after being killed.
+Because he happens to resemble a hermit crab, he got along well with his guardian ghost which was the nature spirit of a red king crab.
+In the 2001 anime, the red king crab spirit was replaced with a centipede sirit.
+Kouji dies at the hands of his teammate Boris Tepes when his blood is drained and regarded as one of the weakest members of Hao's followers.
+After Kouji's death, his blood is used to power Boris' Over Soul.
+They both went to the afterlife soon after being killed.
+Kouji and Boris would later be revived.
+While continuing his photographer job, Kouji did suggest to Boris about an idea to do a Dracula-type tourism.